pdavis327/rh-citi-poc/assets/outputs/ipbclman_en.md

 ## Endorsements

 To ensure that your check is processed without delay, you must endorse your check correctly by signing the back of the check.
-The area reserved for your signature is on the back of the check, within 1 ½ inches from the "top" edge (as shown in the picture below).
+The area reserved for your signature is on the back of the check, within 1 ½ inches from the 'top' edge (as shown in the picture below).
 Do not make any additional marks or notations on the back of the check.

 You will be liable for unpaid checks returned late because your endorsement, a prior endorsement, or information you have printed on the back of the check obscures other endorsements.